betsee/betse/README.md

 `betse` is freezable in either:

-* One-file mode, in which case PyInstaller will generate one executable file for each of `betse`'s wrapper scripts (e.g., `betse`, `betse-qt`).
+* One-file mode, in which case PyInstaller generates one executable file for each of `betse`'s wrapper scripts (e.g., `betse`, `betse-qt`).
-* One-directory mode, in which case PyInstaller will generate one directory containing one executable file (along with various ancillary libraries and archives) for each of `betse`'s wrapper scripts.
+* One-directory mode, in which case PyInstaller generates one directory containing one executable file (along with various ancillary libraries and archives) for each of `betse`'s wrapper scripts.